stollcri/UA-3460-560-P2/Allegro/README.md

 [localhost:8000/test.html](localhost:8000/test.html)

 ### Publish a directory
 The :prefix will be replaced by the :destination.
-If index.html is in directory, just add /index.html to the URL to get to it.
+If index.html is in the destination directory, just add /index.html to the URL to get to it.

 	(net.aserve:publish-directory :prefix "/" :destination "/Users/USERNAME/Sites/UA-3460-560-P2/Allegro/testDir/")